May 14, 2015 Leave a comment

 The artist said: “keys are familiar and very valuable things that protect important people and spaces in our lives.
 As I create the work in the space, the memories of everyone who provides me with their keys will overlap with my own memories for the first time.”

-Take a closer look at Nomad Patterns here and tell us what you think of this ‘melting’ art.
+Take a closer look at Shiota’s work here and tell us if it inspires you.